Wintellect/MSLearn/includes/10-use-tags-release-branches-hooks.md

 specific events occur, and the Git command

 * [`git tag`](https://git-scm.com/docs/git-tag),
   which creates, deletes, or modifies tags.

+You have also encountered Bash `for` loops and learned how to break a long command by escaping the end of line with a backslash.